rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ---

+### Other terms

+Other terms can also be found, but they often overlap or belong to one of the main three scopes.

+**Example:**
 If descriptive analytics ("*What has happened?*")  is combined with causal inference, we can also answer the question "*Why did it happen?*".
 This is sometimes referred to as **Diagnostic analytics**.

-Other terms can also be found, but they often overlap with the main three types.

 ===

 ## Descriptive analytics

-Descriptive analytics is the process of using **current and historical data** to identify patterns and events.

 ---